BMW faces U.S. class action lawsuit over emissions

 BMW was not immediately available for comment but has said in the past it did not use illegal defeat devices.

-Software management programs to manage emissions are not illegal unless they are designed specifically to evade pollution tests, or unless a carmaker fails to disclose their existence.
+Software management programmes to manage emissions are not illegal unless they are designed specifically to evade pollution tests, or unless a carmaker fails to disclose their existence.